syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% endtabs %}

 N> The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
-If an specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appoinmnment exception.
+If an specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appointment exception.

 ## RecurrenceHelper.GetOccurrenceAppointment(Scheduler,Appointment)
 Gets an occurrence at the specified date within a series of recurring appointments.